demaford/OfficeDocs-MicrosoftSearch/MicrosoftSearch/Dropbox-connector.md

 `events.read`

 ### 2. OAuth 2.0 flow failed.
-Please verify the credential information and ensure the Dropbox App is configured with the correct settings.
+Verify the credential information and ensure the Dropbox App is configured with the correct settings.
 Common authentication error.
-Please go back to the Dropbox app console and check if the OAuth2 in the setting tab is correctly configured.
+Go back to the Dropbox app console and check if the OAuth2 in the setting tab is correctly configured.

 ### 3. OAuth 2.0 flow failed.
-Please confirm that the Dropbox user associated with this team access token holds the team admin role and is an active user.
+Confirm that the Dropbox user associated with this team access token holds the team admin role and is an active user.
 Common authentication error.
-Please go back to the Dropbox app console and check if the creator has an admin role and the account status is active.
+Go back to the Dropbox app console and check if the creator has an admin role and the account status is active.

 ### 4. Your security credentials have expired for this session.
-Please go back and sign in again with your App key and App secret.
+Go back and sign in again with your App key and App secret.
 Credential info has expired.
-Please refresh the Dropbox app console and copy the latest App key and App secret from the setting tab to authenticate.
+Refresh the Dropbox app console and copy the latest App key and App secret from the setting tab to authenticate.

 ### 5. Invalid Credentials detected.
-Please check the credential info and check the permission scopes of the Dropbox App.
+Check the credential info and check the permission scopes of the Dropbox App.
 Common credential error.
-Please go back to the Dropbox App console and check if the scopes in the permission tab are correctly configured.
+Go back to the Dropbox App console and check if the scopes in the permission tab are correctly configured.